JRTaylord/fsm-toolkit/README.md

 This toolkit is designed to work seamlessly with Claude Code:

-1. Use Claude Code to understand and refactor your codebase
+1. Use Claude Code to understand your codebase
 2. Run `code-to-fsm` to extract state machines
-3. Use the generated diagrams and XState code
+3. Use the generated diagrams for documentation and communication
-4. Continue refactoring with Claude Code's help

 ### With CI/CD